Follicular Unit Transplantation / FUT / Strip Harvest Hair Transplant

 The Hair Transplant Procedure

-Hairs on the sides and the back of the head are not affected by male patter baldness.
-As a result a hair transplant surgeon can remove donor hair follicles from the sides and back and relocate them on the top of the scalp where hair loss has occurred and the newly transplanted hair will grow exactly as it had from the donor region.
+Hairs on the sides and the back of the head are not affected by male pattern baldness.
+As a result, a hair transplant surgeon can remove donor hair follicles from the sides and back and relocate them to the top of the scalp where hair loss has occurred and the newly transplanted hair will grow exactly as it had from the donor region.

 Before beginning a hair transplant your physician will review several important concerns:

 - Do you have any bleeding or healing disorders?

 - Your age and degree of hair loss.

 - The quality and quantity of your donor hair.